Adhesions / scar tissue (in pelvis or in uterus)

 Post-Surgical Care

-Adhesions can lead to a range of complications, including intestinal obstruction, bowel ischemia, and infertility.
-Chronic pain syndrome is another common complication, significantly impacting a person’s quality of life.
+Complications and PreventionAdhesions can cause a range of complications including intestinal obstruction, bowel ischemia and infertility.
+Chronic pain syndrome is another common complication that can significantly impact a person’s quality of life.
 Preventing adhesions involves managing symptoms and preventing further scar tissue formation.
-This can be achieved through various treatments, including scar massage, pressure therapy, and laser therapy.
-Maintaining good upright posture and avoiding heavy lifting can also help prevent adhesions.
-In some cases, surgical removal of adhesions may be necessary to alleviate symptoms and prevent further complications.
+This can be achieved through various treatments including scar massage, pressure therapy and laser therapy.
+Good posture and avoiding heavy lifting can also help prevent adhesions.
+In some cases surgical removal of adhesions may be necessary to alleviate symptoms and prevent further complications.

 Living with Adhesions

-At Happiher, we believe you deserve answers and a clear path forward.
-Every woman’s story is different, and your care should reflect that.
+At Happiher we believe you deserve answers and a clear path forward.
+Every woman’s story is different and your care should reflect that.

 Why Choose Happiher for Adhesion Management?

-If you’re looking for expert care for pelvic or uterine adhesions, Happiher offers:
+If you’re looking for expert care for pelvic or uterine adhesions Happiher offers:

 • Fast access to private consultations